Why the right school is a community, what to look for, and the public vs private debate

 JC Bowman, Executive Director & CEO of Professional Educators of Tennessee, recently shared his insights with MOST.
-We talked about four common things to consider when looking for a school, the question of public versus private education, and how obsolete education systems are holding students back.
+We talked about four everyday things to consider when looking for a school, the question of public versus private education, and how obsolete education systems are holding students back.

 “How can parents help children reach their best future?
 Studies show that children whose parents are actively involved in their education do better,” Bowman said.
 He suggests parents look at an array of factors to be best equipped to choose a school that can meet their child’s unique needs.